Product Leader & Builder

 The Architectural Pivot

 Early on, we chose Cassandra (a non-relational database) based on available team expertise.
 As we scaled, performance issues emerged around unmanaged database tombstones — and our Cassandra expert departed.
 Combined with an organizational push to migrate to AWS, we made the strategic decision to move to Aurora.
 This required a near-complete application rewrite and full data migration, pausing all feature development.
 I led the team through scoping, stakeholder communication, and execution.
-We completed the migration aligned with our conservative timeline.
+We completed the migration and move to AWS in 6 months, aligned with our conservative timeline.

 Launch